WalquerX/substrate-node-cli/README.md

 ```
 ### NodeInfo:

-This command covers all rpc call that not requires argumentos.
-Pass the name of the method as method flag. for example
+This command covers all rpc call that not requires arguments.
+Pass the name of the method to select them. for example:
 ```bash
 ./target/debug/node-cli node-info --method rpc_methods